Background and activities

 Ph.D. candidate within magnesium-sulfur batteries.

 In August 2017, I began my PhD at Department of Materials Science and Engineering at NTNU, where I work with developing novel and cheap cathode materials for magnesium-sulfur batteries.
-Magnesium-batteries have multiple advantages over Li-ion batteries, and are comparably still barely explored.
+Magnesium-batteries have multiple advantages over Li-ion batteries, and are comparably barely explored.
 I am part of the research groups Inorganic Materials and Ceramics and Electrochemistry.

 My motivation is to contribute to a greener society driven by renewables, where efficient energy storage is essential.